 While you are a person, brand or company with a large impact, you cannot afford any negligence of the negative online reputation.
 You must make any delay while dealing with any negative review or comment against you.
 In this situation you are suggested to follow the given steps:

-- It is essential to keep and maintain the long term only reputation management policy.
-It includes the day to day check, reply and sort out the comments and reviews on the social media profiles.
+- It is essential to keep and maintain the long-term only reputation management policy.
+It includes the day to day check, reply and sorts out the comments and reviews on the social media profiles.

 - If there is already a big mess, hire the agencies like Reputation.com for this big cleanup job.
 These agencies basically use the patented algorithms for publishing the SEO content.